 Project management is being increasingly recognized as a vital skill-set for many management positions, not just those with the title of “project manager”.
-This course provides a solid, applied, introduction to project management.
+This course provides a solid, applied, project management introduction.
 You will discuss projects from your own organization, and review tools and templates we use every day to manage real projects.

 This course is for anyone interested in learning about formal project management techniques, including project managers, project team members, functional managers, contracting officers, and senior managers.